open-webrtc-toolkit/owt-server/doc/servermd/quic.md

-# Steps to run OWT server with QUIC enabled.
+# Steps to run OWT server with QUIC enabled

 ## Build and Run

 ### Build Chromium
 1. Get Chromium code.
 QUIC implementation depends on [QUICHE](https://quiche.googlesource.com/quiche.git).
 Please download the entire Chromium code according to [Chromium Linux build instruction](https://chromium.googlesource.com/chromium/src/+/master/docs/linux_build_instructions.md).
 The version we are using is 35a38537d3dfbc276f813c9201c674ae241ff4ae.
 1. Apply [patches](../../scripts/patches) to Chromium.
 If you don't want to build Chromium with GCC, the first patch may not neccessary.
-But other depencies are built by GCC, I'm not sure if there would be any issue during link stage.
+Or you could add a GN
 1. Build target net_quic. `ninja -C <dir> net_quic`.

 ### Build OWT server